2019 Manbij bombing: Aftermath

 U.S. President Donald Trump paid tribute to the fallen Americans during a trip to Dover Air Force Base in the US state of Delaware on 19 January, where their remains were received.

 A second joint convoy of U.S. and allied Kurdish forces in northeastern Syria was hit in al-Hasakah 5 days later.
-There were no serious casualties, but two Kurdish fighters were lightly wounded in the blast.
+There were no serious casualties; two Kurdish fighters were lightly wounded in the blast.